Financial-Times/edtech-load-test/README.md

 ### Env File Population
 - `ET_HOME_CHANNEL` - the Slack channel to alert.
 This should not change often
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
-This is created currently by Jenkins
+This is created currently by Jenkins, and does not need to be populated

 ## Todo
 - Automated pull-top-article for realtime